hanishkvc/prgs-hw-dsoquad-plotter/readme.rst

 The above corresponds to signal data belonging to ytickschannel, something to keep in mind if multiple channels are being looked at, at the same time.

-FUTURE: The freq detection uses counting of up/down within the specified time duration.
-May also add a fft plot in future.
+NOTE: Data plot window gives a guessed freq of the signal between two clicked mouse positions by counting the number of up/down transitions wrt the signal within that window.
+However user can also request the program to show a fft plot of the captured data signal.

 Guided Decoding of Digital bus
 ================================